nycdsa/tt-handbook/principles.md

 ## Code of conduct & AI policy

 We follow the [DSA Code of Conduct](https://socialists.nyc/code-of-conduct).
-We also borrow Progressive Hack Night's social rules (their CoC page is currently unreachable):
+We also borrow Progressive Hack Night's social rules:

 - Step up, step back
 - No feigning surprise